gian-s/spot-recent/README.md

 # spot-recent
-Small Web App to Create/Update a playlist of your 50 most recently played tracks
+Small Web App to keep track of your spotify listening history.
+Keep track of listening history and get metrics like spotify wrapped accessible throughout the year

 # About the Spotify API